The Call You Missed

 Systems Beat Heroics

 You can't sleep with the phone under your pillow.
 You can't ask your staff to be robots.
-But you can install a front door that answers fast, captures the basics, and routes the next step without dragging the owner back into the queue.
+But you can install a front door that answers fast, captures the basics, and routes the next step without dragging you back into the queue.

-You do not need the owner acting like the dispatcher of last resort.
+You do not need to be the dispatcher of last resort.
 You need a steadier front door.

 Stop losing dispatches to voicemail.
 Be a quiet practice.